aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 At the top of our class, we define constants to avoid hardcoding "magic" numbers and strings throughout.
-Our initializer accepts `gender`, `height`, and `stride` all as optional parameters.
+Our initializer accepts `gender`, `height`, and `stride` all as optional arguments.
 Handling optional information is a common programming problem.
 If the optional parameters are passed in, our initializer sets instance variables of the same names, after some data formatting to allow for a case insensitive gender parameter to be passed in, as long as its defined in `GENDER`, and prevent a height and stride that is non-numerical or less than 0.

 Even when all optional parameters are provided, the input stride takes precedence.
-If a stride is not provided, our `calculate_stride` method will determine the most accurate stride length it can for the user.
-This is done with an `if` statement.
+If it's not provided, `calculate_stride` determines the most accurate stride length it can for the user.
+This is done with an `if` statement:

-* The most accurate way to calculate stride beyond it being provided directly is to use a person's height and a multiplier based on gender.
-If we have a valid gender and height, we can calculate stride by multiplying the height by the value in `MULTIPLIERS` which corresponds to the gender provided.
+* The most accurate way to calculate stride beyond it being given directly is to use a person's height and a multiplier based on gender, provided we have a valid gender and height.
 * A person's height is a better predictor of stride than their gender is.
 If we have a height but not a gender, we can multiply the height by the average of the two values in `MULTIPLIERS`.
 * If all we have is a gender, we can use the average stride length from `AVERAGES`.
 * Finally, if we don't have anything, we can take the average of the two values in `AVERAGES` and use that as our stride.

 For the purposes of this discussion, let's assume that the values in `MULTIPLIERS` and `AVERAGES` have been determined from a large sample size of diverse people.
 Note that the further down the chain we get, the less accurate our stride length becomes.
-In any case, our `User` class does determines the stride length as best as it can.
+In any case, our `User` class determines the stride length as best as it can.

 ### Time Traveled